alexksbr/orchestration-example/README.md

 - Sets loan terms if approved
 - Provides rejection reason if declined

+### Loan History Service
+- Acts as a stateful microservice storing loan application history
+- Records all loan applications and their outcomes
+- Provides historical data for future loan decisions
+- In a real implementation, this would be a DynamoDB-backed service
+- Currently uses an in-memory database for demonstration purposes

 ### Notification
 - Sends the result to the applicant
 - Simulates email/SMS notification